How to Visit the Canola Fields in York (Legally!)

 Last Updated:

 The canola fields near Perth usually bloom around August each year.
-It makes for an incredible sight whilst driving to see the rolling paddocks of endless gold.
-While there are no canola fields in Perth, they are just a scenic drive away in the quaint town of York.
+It makes for an incredible sight to see the rolling paddocks of endless gold whilst driving along the peaceful country roads.
+While there are no canola fields in Perth itself, they are just a scenic drive away in the quaint town of York.

-Read on for all you need to know about visiting the canola fields in York.
+Read on for all you need to know about how you can safely and legally visit the canola fields in York, plus my inside tips on how to make the most of this day trip from Perth.

-The best place to see canola flowers in Perth is take a trip to see the canola fields in York.
+The best place to see canola flowers near Perth is to take a trip to view the canola fields in York.

-The small historic town of York is about 1.5 hours drive east of Perth.
-The drive is very scenic, with rolling fields of farmland along the way – you are bound to see a lot of canola fields on the drive on the way to York!
+The small historic town of York is about a 1.5-hour drive east of Perth.
+The drive is very scenic, with rolling fields of farmland along the way – you are bound to see a lot of canola fields on the drive to York!

 There are also a few wildflower hotspots near York which usually bloom around the same time as the canola.
 For more information and locations, check out my detailed Western Australia wildflower guide.

-The three golden rules of visiting the canola fields York are to;
+The three golden rules of visiting the canola fields are:

 1. Park vehicles safely